Robust maximization of asymptotic growth: Connections with optimal arbitrages

 It is natural to study the asymptotic behavior of these optimal arbitrages as the time-horizon becomes arbitrarily large.
-It is shown below that, under suitable assumptions, the sequence of wealth processes $(V^T)_{T \in \Real_+}$ (parameterized via their maturity) converges to the robust asymptotically growth-optimal wealth process on compact time-intervals.
+It is shown below that, under suitable assumptions, the sequence of wealth processes $(V^T)_{T \in \Real_+}$ (parameterized via their maturity) converges to the robust asymptotically growth-optimal wealth process.

-A tool in proving this convergence will be Proposition \ref{P:rel_arb_rob_growth_prop}.
-In view of that result, it follows that if $\blambda > 0$ and $\bprob_{x}\bra{\zeta <\infty} = 0$ for each $x\in E$, arbitrage occurs if and only if the local $\bprob_{x}$-martingale $1 / V^*$ is a strict local $\bprob_{x}$-martingale in the terminology of \cite{MR1478722}.
-If $1 / V^*$ is a $\bprob_{x}$-martingale then, even though arbitrage does not exist, it is still possible to construct robust growth-optimal trading strategies, as seen in Example \ref{Exa:corr_gbm_rel_cap}.

-\begin{rem} Equation \eqref{E:qprob_exit_rep} holds when $\zeta,\breta,\bV$ and $\bprob_x$ are replaced by $\zeta_n,\breta_n,\bV_n$ and $\bprob_{x,n}$, where these quantities appear in the proof of Theorem \ref{thm: asympto growth 1}.
-In this case, and when $E=(0,\infty)^d$, conditioning upon $\zeta_n > T$ can be interpreted as forcing a diversity condition in the market, since $X\in E_n$ implies there exists some $\delta > 0$ such that no one asset's relative capitalization is above $1-\delta$.
-Conditioned upon never exiting $E_n$ for $\nin$, the robust growth optimal wealth process $\bV_n$ is thus identified with the long-run version of the arbitrage constructed in \cite{Ost_Rhe}. \end{rem}
+A tool in proving this convergence will be Proposition \ref {Prelarbrobgrowthprop}.
+In view of that result, it follows that if $\blambda> 0$ and $\bprob_{x}[\zeta<\infty] = 0$ for each $x\in E$, arbitrage occurs if and only if the local $\bprob_{x}$-martingale $1 / V^*$ is a strict local $\bprob_{x}$-martingale in the terminology of~\cite{MR1478722}.
+If $1 / V^*$ is a $\bprob_{x}$-martingale, then, even though arbitrage does not exist, it is still possible to construct robust growth-optimal trading strategies, as seen in Example \ref{Exacorrgbmrelcap}. \begin{rem} Equation (\ref{Eqprobexitrep}) holds when $\zeta,\breta,\bV$ and $\bprob_x$ are replaced by $\zeta_n,\breta_n,\bV_n$ and $\bprob_{x,n}$, where these quantities appear in the proof of Theorem~\ref{thmasymptogrowth1}.
+In this case, and when $E=(0,\infty)^d$, conditioning upon $\zeta_n > T$ can be interpreted as forcing a diversity condition in the market since $X\in E_n$ implies there exists some $\delta> 0$ such that no one asset's relative capitalization is above $1-\delta$.
+Conditioned upon never exiting $E_n$ for $\nin$, the robust growth optimal wealth process $\bV_n$ is thus identified with the long-run version of the arbitrage constructed in \cite{OstRhe}. \end{rem}

-Equation \eqref{E:qprob_exit_rep} may be re-written as
+Equation (\ref{Eqprobexitrep}) may be re-written as